kubevela/kubevela.github.io/docs/case-studies/gitops.md

 ## Summary

-On the development side, KubeVela automatically updates the image in the configuration repository after the user modifies the code in the repository, make it easier for developers to deploy and update their apps.
+For end user developers, KubeVela automatically updates the image in the configuration repository after the user modifies the code in the repository, make it easier for developers to deploy and update their apps.

-On the operation side, if you need to update the configuration of the infrastructure (such as database) or other fields of the application, the only thing you need to do is to modify the files in the configuration repository.
+For platform admin/SRE, to update the configuration of the infrastructure (such as database) or other fields of the application, the only thing you need to do is to modify the files in the configuration repository.
 KubeVela will automatically synchronize the configuration to the cluster, thus simplifying the deployment process.

 By integrating with GitOps, KubeVela helps users speed up deployment and simplify continuous deployment.